Justice Anthony Kennedy to retire from Supreme Court

 "(We) had a very deep discussion.
 I got his ideas on things," Trump said in the Oval Office.
 "I asked him if he had certain people he had great respect for that could potentially take his seat."

-Senate Majority Leader Mitch McConnell said the Senate will move quickly.
+Senate Majority Leader Mitch McConnell, who blocked President Barack Obama's nomination of Merrick Garland in 2016 until the presidential election was held, paving the way for Gorsuch, said the Senate will move quickly.

 "We will vote to confirm Justice Kennedy's successor this fall," McConnell said Wednesday.